Varicose veins do not always need treatment. If your varicose veins are not causing you discomfort, you may not need to have treatment.

 They can be uncomfortable, particularly during hot weather, but it's important to wear your stockings correctly to get the most benefit from them.

 Pull them all the way up so the correct level of compression is applied to each part of your leg.
-Don't let the stocking roll down, or it may dig into your skin in a tight band around your leg.
+Do not let the stocking roll down, or it may dig into your skin in a tight band around your leg.

-Speak to your GP if the stockings are uncomfortable or don't seem to fit.
+Speak to the GP if the stockings are uncomfortable or do not seem to fit.
 It may be possible to get custom-made stockings that will fit you exactly.

-If custom-made compression stockings are recommended, your legs will need to be measured in several places to ensure they're the correct size.
+If custom-made compression stockings are recommended, your legs will need to be measured in several places to make sure they're the correct size.

 If your legs are often swollen, they should be measured in the morning, when any swelling is likely to be minimal.